samuelskottenborg/W3C-IIS-logfile-generator/readme.md

 # IIS log generator
 ## Introduction
 This script generates IIS log files which is useful for testing log analysis tools.
+The status codes, HTTP/HTTPS ratio and request methods all follow customizable random distributions.

 It follows the [W3C Extended Log File Format](https://www.w3.org/TR/WD-logfile.html) and generates a log file with the following fields: